jrtb/sync_repo/README.md

 - Bucket versioning for data protection
 - Access logging and monitoring

-### Management Tools
-- Configuration management and validation
-- Backup and restore capabilities
-- Automated cleanup and maintenance
-- Comprehensive system validation
+### Legacy Utilities (Still Available)
+- Setup, validate, backup/restore, cleanup, storage‑class analysis, policy validation, and more remain for compatibility and tests.
+- See `docs/LEGACY.md` for the curated list and current status.

 ### Monitoring
 - CloudWatch metrics for sync operations